Dynatrace/OneAgent-SDK-for-Python/README.md

 This SDK enables Dynatrace customers to extend request level visibility into Python applications.
 It provides the Python implementation of the [Dynatrace OneAgent SDK](https://github.com/Dynatrace/OneAgent-SDK).

+For the latest updates, see [Release notes and announcements](#release-notes-and-announcements) and make sure you are reading the [latest version of this document](https://github.com/Dynatrace/OneAgent-SDK-for-Python#readme).

 <!-- Generate with https://github.com/jonschlinkert/markdown-toc -->

 <!-- toc -->